ConnieJacques/ConnieJacques_T2A2/readme.md

 ### R9) Discuss the database relations to be implemented in your application

+Users:

+- User will be required to register and login to access the Read and Watched tables.
+- Users will only be able to create a single account as their email address will need to be unique.
+- Users will need to provide their full name and an email address, and set a password that is 8 characters long.
+- Users may be an admin.
+Only users with admin privileges will be able to modify the Books and Movies tables.
+- Once logged in, a user can modify only their own entries in the Read and Watched tables.
+Users with admin privileges will not be able to modify entries in these tables; only the author of the entry can change it.
+- Users has a zero or many relationship with Read.
+A user may not read any books, but may read a book without watching the movie adaptation.
+- Users has a many to many relationship with Books.
+A user can read many books.
+- Users has a zero or many relationship with Watched.
+A user may not watch any movies, but does not have to have read the original book to have seen the movie adaptation.
+- Users has a many to many relationship with Movies.
+A user can watch many movies.

+Books:

+- Books table will be public.
+A user does not need to be registered or logged in to view the content in this table.
+Only a user with admin privilege can modify this table.
+- Books has a many to many relationship with Users.
+Many books can be read by many users.
+- Books has a zero to many relationship with Read.
+A book may not be read.
+- Books has a zero to many relationship with Movies.
+One book can be made into many movies, but may not be adapted into a movie at all.
+- Books has a one to one relationship with Authors.
+One book must have one author.
+- Books has a one to one relationship with Publishers.
+One book must have one publisher.

+Movies:

+- Movies table will be public.
+A user does not need to be registered or logged in to view the content in this table.
+Only a user with admin privilege can modify this table.
+- Movies has a many to many relationship with Users.
+Many movies can be watched by many users.
+- Movies has a zero to many relationship with Watched.
+A movie may not be watched.
+- Movies has a one to one relationship with Books.
+One movie must be based on one book.
+- Movies has a one to one relationship with Directors.
+One movie must have one director.
+- Movies has a one to one relationship with ProductionCompanies.
+One movie is produced by one production company.

+Read:

+- Once logged in, a user can review leave a rating between 1 - 10 for a book.
+- The Read table can only be viewed by logged in Users.
+Users can only modify their own entries.
+- Read is a joining table for the many to many relationship between Users and Books.
+- Read has a one to one relationship with Users.
+An entry in the Read table must belong to one user.
+- Read has a one to one relationship with Books.
+An entry in the Read table must be about one book.

+Watched:

+- Once logged in, a user can review leave a rating between 1 - 10 for a movie.
+- The Watched table can only be viewed by logged in Users.
+Users can only modify their own entries.
+- Watched is a joining table for the many to many relationship between Users and Movies.
+- Watched has a one to one relationship with Users.
+An entry in the Watched table must belong to one user.
+- Watched has a one to one relationship with Movies.
+An entry in the Watched table must be about one movie.

+Authors:

+- Authors has a one to many relationship with Books.
+One author can write many books.
+- A book can be collaborative work.
+- An author can use a pen name.

+Publishers:

+- Publishers has a one to many relationship with Books.
+One publisher can publish many books.

+Directors:

+- Directors has a one to many relationship with Movies.
+One director can direct many movies.

+ProductionCompanies:

+- ProductionCompanies has a one to many relationship with Movies.
+One production company can produce many movies.

 ### R10) Describe the way tasks are allocated and tracked in your project

 ![Trello Board Start of Project](./docs/Trello-start1.png)